Kings Island: Planet Snoopy

 The area initially opened with the park in 1972 as The Happy Land of Hanna-Barbera and was later shortened to Hanna-Barbera Land.
 One of the area's flagship attractions was a junior wooden roller coaster named Scooby Doo, which like The Racer was designed by John C. Allen but intended for younger riders.
-Enchanted Voyage, an Old Mill dark ride that ferried guests in unaccompanied boats along water-filled guideways, was also a primary attraction that opened with the park.
-Shaped like a large TV set, the building housed separately-themed areas that made heavy use of animatronic Hanna-Barbera characters.
-The ride was overhauled for the 1984 season when it became Smurf's Enchanted Voyage.
-In 1992, the building was transformed once more into Phantom Theater, replacing the ride's waterways with an Omnimover-style system of transport.
-It was themed as a behind-the-scenes tour of a haunted theater.
-The theme and ride vehicles would see additional changes over the years – Scooby Doo and the Haunted Castle in 2003 and Boo Blasters on Boo Hill in 2010 – but the same underlying transportation system was retained each time.

-The portion of the area that borders Rivertown was revamped in 1995 with the addition of a kids' play area, stage and water attraction, and the new sub-section was named Nickelodeon Splat City.
+The portion of the area that borders Rivertown became a subsection of its own called Nickelodeon Splat City when it was revamped in 1995 with the addition of a stage, water attraction, and a children's play area.
 In 2001, the log ride Kings Mills Log Flume was updated with a children's theme and renamed The Wild Thornberrys River Adventure.
-The Rugrats Runaway Reptar inverted roller coaster was introduced the same year.
-This expansion into an area that was originally part of Rivertown became known as Nickelodeon Central.
-Hanna-Barbera Land was gradually converted over the next several years and eventually renamed "Nickelodeon Universe" in 2006.
+The Rugrats Runaway Reptar family inverted roller coaster was introduced the same year.
+This was an expansion into an area that was originally part of Rivertown, and the Nickelodeon-themed area was renamed Nickelodeon Central.
+Hanna-Barbera Land was gradually converted to Nickelodeon themes over the next several years and was eventually renamed "Nickelodeon Universe" in 2006, incorporating Nickelodeon Central.

-Following Cedar Fair's purchase of the park from Paramount in 2006, Nickelodeon-themed elements were eventually removed and replaced with Peanuts comic strip themes in 2010 – the children's brand marketed at other Cedar Fair parks.
+Following Cedar Fair's purchase of the park from Paramount in 2006, Nickelodeon-themed elements were eventually removed and replaced with Peanuts comic strip themes in 2010 – the children's brand marketed at other Cedar Fair (now Six Flags) parks.
 Nickelodeon Universe became known as Planet Snoopy.
 The area features many rides intended for smaller children, as well as three family-oriented roller coasters and a skater coaster.
 Amusement Today awarded Kings Island with the Golden Ticket Award for "Best Kids' Area in the World" for eighteen consecutive years (2001–2018).
 Kings Island's Planet Snoopy was also the largest in the Cedar Fair chain until 2013, when Kings Dominion doubled the size of its Planet Snoopy section.

+Camp Snoopy

+For the 2024 season, Kings Island expanded Planet Snoopy with the addition of a new themed subsection named Camp Snoopy.
+The area debuted a new roller coaster, a Vekoma family Boomerang called Snoopy's Soap Box Racers, as well as children play areas and family-oriented activities.
+Camp Snoopy incorporates a section of Planet Snoopy that borders Rivertown, which was formerly known as Nickelodeon Central prior to 2006.
+Several existing attractions located in this area were renamed in the process, including Charlie Brown's Rushing River Log Ride (formerly Race For Your Life Charlie Brown), Franklin's Flyers (formerly Woodstock Gliders), and Woodstock's Air Rail (formerly Flying Ace Aerial Chase).